 The path to Tranquility (spring)

-Deep inside each of us lives a child, the purest essence, the truest self.
-We are all essentially children of nature and ultimately need to return to the embrace of nature.
-However, as we grow older, this inner child is often suppressed and neglected, or even forgotten.
-As a result, we become less happy, less free, and have more stress and negativity in our lives.
+Deep inside each of us lives a child, which is our purest essence and original intention.
+We are all children of nature and have the responsibility to protect our own lives.
+However, as we grow older, the child within us is often neglected or even forgotten.
+As a result, we become less happy, less free, and experience more and more stress and negativity in our lives.

 25. Emotions are like kaleidoscope patterns